 I’ve Been Upping My Opioid Dosage: Do I Need Help?

-If you have been upping your opioid dosage on your own and without consulting your doctor, you will definitely need help, as you technically have been abusing the drug.
-Call 800-934-1582(Who Answers?) now to find rehab centers that will cater to your needs and help you slowly end your dependence on opioids.
+If you have been upping your prescription opioid dosage on your own and without consulting your doctor, you definitely need help.
+Technically, increasing the amount of your drug without medical supervision is abusing the medication.
+Rehabilitation and treatment centers can cater to your needs and help you end your dependence on opioids.

 Upping Your Dosage: Why Is It Dangerous?